-OPTION: Repeal the Tax Exemption for Vacant Lots Under 420-a and 420-b
+OPTION: Repeal the Tax Exemption for Vacant Lots Owned by Nonprofits

 Sections 420-a and 420-b of the New York State Real Property Tax Law provide for full property tax exemptions for religious, charitable, medical, educational, and cultural institutions.
-In 2013, the city issued exemptions for about 12,000 parcels with a total market value of \$43.3 billion.
+In fiscal year 2013, the city issued exemptions for about 12,000 parcels with a total market value of \$43.3 billion.
 Of these parcels, 57.1 percent were owned by religious organizations, 20.5 percent by charitable organizations, 9.4 percent by medical organizations, 8.8 percent by educational institutions, 2.5 percent were being considered for nonprofit use, and the remaining 1.6 percent were owned by benevolent, cultural, or historical organizations.

-Included among the exemptions are around 830 vacant lots with a total market value of \$554.8 million.
-The cost to the city for exempting the vacant lots is \$8.4 million in 2013 and the median tax savings is \$1,489.
-More than a quarter of the vacant lots are exempt due to ownership by a charitable institution and 13.2 percent are being considered for nonprofit use.
-Just under a third of the vacant lots are small, less than 2,500 square feet.
-The median tax expenditure (amount of taxes foregone) for small vacant lots is \$458, compared with \$2,407 for larger vacant lots.
+Included among the exemptions were around 830 vacant lots with a total market value of \$554.8 million.
+The cost to the city for exempting the vacant lots was \$8.4 million in 2013 and the median tax savings was \$1,489.
+More than a quarter of the vacant lots were exempt due to ownership by a charitable institution and 13.2 percent were being considered for nonprofit use.
+Just under a third of the vacant lots were small, less than 2,500 square feet.
+The median tax expenditure (amount of taxes foregone) for small vacant lots was \$458, compared with \$2,407 for larger vacant lots.